HERE ARE SOME POINTERS that’ll help you and your Scouts pack perfectly every time.

 Pack in reverse order.
-Generally, you should pack this way because it’s the order you’ll need things—food on the bottom, tent on top, etc. Exceptions: Place heavier items near the top (keeps weight closer to your back) when hiking groomed trails.
-Set heavy items near the bottom for better control when bushwhacking.
+Generally, you should pack this way because it’s the order you’ll need things — food on the bottom, tent on top, etc. Exceptions: Set heavy items near the bottom for better control when bushwhacking.

 Keep It Dry

-Everything should be waterproof.
-Unless you’re hiking where it seldom rains.
+Everything should be waterproof, unless you’re hiking where it seldom rains.
 You can buy pricey waterproof bags or use this simple “sandwich method.”
-These tips, below, come alive in the illustration above:
+These tips, below, come alive in the illustration at right: